Eredivisie Round Up: AZ Alkmaar Draw as PSV Keep Their Title Chances Alive - Football Oranje

 PSV Eindhoven came from behind to defeat Twente and keep their title challenge alive.

-A win for PSV would move them to within three points of Ajax, but Twente led in the first minute with Ricky van Wolfswinkel netting.
+A win for PSV would move them to within six points of Ajax, but Twente led in the first minute with Ricky van Wolfswinkel netting.
 PSV quickly equalised through a Ivan Peresic volley.

 Lars Unnerstall then kept Twente level before the break with an excellent save from Mauro Júnior.
 Eight minutes into the second half, Peresic crossed for Guus Til to head in.